SoftwareAG/c8y-docs/content/streaming-analytics/analytics-builder-bundle/models-and-devices.md

 By default, a maximum of 10 items are shown in the following cases:

--   When you select a different device, group or asset from the **Select Device, Group or Asset** dialog box \(see [Editing the parameters of a block](/streaming-analytics/analytics-builder/#editing-the-parameters-of-a-block)\).
+-   When you select a different input source or output destination \(see [Editing the parameters of a block](/streaming-analytics/analytics-builder/#editing-the-parameters-of-a-block)\).
 -   When you replace devices, groups or assets \(see [Replacing devices, groups and assets](/streaming-analytics/analytics-builder/#replacing-devices-groups-and-assets)\).

 When you use the search box in the above cases, this default also applies to the maximum number of items that are shown in the search result.
 When you click **Load more**, up to 10 more items are shown.